 In the late 1800's, August Schilling, cofounder of the well-known coffee, tea, and spice firm A. Schilling & Co., purchased several large parcels in order to develop a grand estate.
+These parcels included the house at the corner of 19th and Jackson Street built by Jonas Sedy as well as the Judge O. L. Shafter House.
+Schilling removed the Shafter House and combined the parcels.
 In addition to the main house, the estate also included a separate servant's residence, playhouse, and garage, several out-buildings, boathouse, and boat landing (since the property directly bordered Lake Merritt), as well as an extensive garden.
+The garden included exotic plants, rare ferns, a pond, an artificial cave, fountains, statuary, and a rustic concrete arbor.

 The Schilling House and Garden remained until 1921 when it was sold to Percival Palmer who developed the Regillus Apartments at 200 Lakeside Drive.
 The western portion was developed with the 244 Lakeside Apartments in 1924-1925.
 The original carriage house remained and is still used today.